-Figure 16: Load configuration presets for WEA Offline Analysis
+Figure 16: Load configuration presets for WEA Offline Analysis software.

-To start the WEA Offline Analysis, select the folder, which contains the recorded data set, in the Windows Explorer and "drag & drop" it on the start window of the Avisoft-RECORDER USG software.
 We recommend making a copy of your original data set first and removing all testsignal recordings from the copied data before starting the WEA Offline Analysis.
 As data sets with large numbers of files are often impractical to handle, it is possible to split a data set in numerous parts by placing them in different folders and run the WEA Offline Analysis on each folder subsequently.